NeuroTechX/ntx_slack_archive/eegdata.md

  >theengramproject do you have SDK for raw EEG?
 I know there's a reverse engineered script for Epoc (so you don't need the expensive SDK) but it seems they don't support Insight <http://github.com/openyou/emokit>

+7/12/2017 3:42 PM

+ **fred-simard** :

+ >jmhorschig You are right.
+I am indeed reporting the t-test p-value, but erroneously multiplied by 100, I fixed it on my end and added the trial length (15 seconds).

+>

+>
+I do see the alpha wave on screen (raw-eeg past values, when I open my eyes).
+The high p-value is likely due to the outliers seen in the histogram and small number of samples (N=14), which limits the robustness of the mean statistic.
+This is why I complemented with a test on the median.
+Thanks for the feedback.